AlfiRam/CXL-Hammer/README.md

 # CXL-Hammer

 CXL-Hammer is a gem5-based proof-of-concept work of Rowhammer attacks on CXL Type 3 disaggregated memory.
-It ports a behavioral Rowhammer disturbance model onto the CXL memory path modeled by CXL-DMSim, and adds an optional SECDED ECC recovery layer at the CXL DRAM interface.

 ## Based on